Yohan Rossel

-Yohan Rossel (/fr/; born 13 February 1995) is a French rally driver.
+Yohan Richard Claude Rossel (/fr/; born 13 February 1995) is a French rally driver.
 In 2021, he became the driver's champion in the WRC3 category.
-Rossel is also the 2019 French Rally champion.
-His younger brother, Léo Rossel, is also a rally driver; both are currently competing for PH Sport in the WRC2 category.
+Rossel is also the 2019 French Rally champion.Rossel is currently racing in WRC2 with the Lancia Ypsilon Rally2 HF Integrale for Lancia Corse HF, the official Lancia team.
+His younger brother, Léo Rossel, is also a rally driver and races in WRC2 with the Lancia Ypsilon Rally 2 HF Integrale.